Retainer (orthodontics): Fixed retainers

-Maintenance of retainers
+Maintenance

 Relapse can occur if retainers are not worn regularly post-treatment.
 The orthodontist may advise wearing the retainer for a set period of time or indefinitely after orthodontic treatment.
 Recent innovations of a Smart Retainer Case that utilizes: IoT, motion sensors, and a mobile application to track, remind, and reward patients, might be the most effective way of keeping post-orthodontic patients engaged with their final retention and continued wear of their removable retainer.
 If not cleaned properly, retainers can act as a food reservoir and lead to caries and gingival inflammation.
 Cleaning options for removable retainers include retainer/denture tablets, the use of a toothbrush and fragrance-free soap or non-abrasive toothpaste.
 If the water used to clean the retainer is too hot, it may cause shrinkage.

 If the retainer is removable, it should be cleaned before inserting.
 If the retainer is fixed and cannot be removed, it should be cleaned during the nighttime home care routine.
 To clean a retainer use a wet toothbrush and gently scrub all surfaces of the retainer to remove any plaque and bacteria.
 A non-abrasive toothpaste should be used when cleaning a retainer.
 Alternatively, a mild soap or a brush dipped in mouthwash can also be used to clean it.
 When not in use keep the retainer in a dry container.
 Avoid leaving it in high temperatures or in the sun.
 Do not soak a retainer in liquids overnight.
 This will ensure the material will stay intact.